 What type of Potato to use for Leek and Potato Soup?

-- A high starch potato such as a Russet or Yukon Gold is needed for this soup.
+- A high starch potato such as a Russet or Yukon Gold is perfect for this soup.
 The starch helps to thicken the soup and gives it a creamy texture and look.
 The real question now is: do you leave the skin on or peel it?

 - For Vichyssoise, use Russet potatoes and definitely peel them, you want a beautiful pristine white color, but do not wash them after peeling, you don’t want to rinse away any starch.